Missouri River Basin Programs & Organizations

 Purpose: To provide leadership in developing a lake-wide vision and a unified voice for Lake Sakakawea.

-Missouri River Joint Water Board
+Missouri River Joint Water Board (MRJWB)

 Represents: The water resource districts of Burleigh, Dunn, Emmons, McKenzie, Mercer, Morton, Mountrail, Oliver, Sioux, and Williams counties in North Dakota.